 Yellowstone Adventure offers a variety of activities all appropriate for the abilities and interests of 6th and 7th graders.
-Two carefully selected Overland leaders will create a supportive environment where every camper is an important part of the group.
+Two carefully selected Overland leaders will create a wholesome, supportive environment where each camper is an important part of the group.
 By design, Yellowstone Adventure is a wonderful way to explore these spectacular national parks while enjoying the friendships and fun of an Overland group.

 Day 1: Trip Start

 Once everyone has arrived at the Jackson Hole Airport, we’ll drive to a campground at the base of the Tetons.¹ We’ll spend the day getting to know one another, playing games, checking our gear and getting ready for our two weeks together.